MPI-SHH-SummerSchool/dag-material/G7W-intro-to-ngs-processing/slides.md

 - Experience
   - Number of genetics classes taken: 0
   - Number of bioinformatics classes taken: 0

+> i.e., YOU CAN LEARN IT TOO!
+Don't need to be an expert!

 <div>
   <img style="vertical-align:middle;margin:0" src="assets/img/E040.svg" width=50>